Step Up and Step Out: Community College of Philadelphia Holds its 51st Commencement

 Marc Morial, President and CEO of the National Urban League served as the commencement speaker.
 He told graduates that in life, it’s many times like music.
 For a successful musician, to earn our respect and our appreciation, that successful musician must have something called rhythm.
 He reminded students that rhythm requires three parts of the anatomy – your eyes must be in rhythm with your head, and also connected to your heart.
 The eyes help us think about the future and when students leave the auditorium today, they have taken a step on a journey, but are not finished yet and should always keep their eyes on the ultimate prize.

-Commencement highlights also included a graduating student body comprised of diverse ages and cultural backgrounds.
+Commencement highlights also included a graduating student body comprised of diverse ages and cultural backgrounds, with a total of 1,893 candidates for graduation.
 Among the graduates included: 27 international students, representing 16 countries, 47 veterans, 8 employees of the College, 24 candidates for graduation from the Center for Male Engagement and the first graduates from the 50th Anniversary Scholars program.
 The 50th Anniversary Scholars program was established two years ago that enables Pell-eligible Philadelphia high school students the opportunity to go to the College for no cost of tuition or fees.
 Nineteen participants in the Keystone Education Yields Success (KEYS) program, an initiative to help those on public assistance pursue their postsecondary education also graduated.
 Nine of those KEYS participants were honors students, and four of them graduated from the highly competitive Nursing program.

 Other academic notable scholars at graduation included: